The Swiss Labour Force Survey: Working with labeled data in R

 7 Feb 2020

-In this blog post, I use the market value estimations from the Transfermrkt website to describe the flow and concentration of money in the top-tier of European football.
+In this blog post, I scrape the market value estimations from the Transfermrkt website and use them to describe the flow and concentration of money in the top-tier of European football.
 I trace the evolution of market value for all players in the top five European leagues, compute a measure of the market concentration as a proxy for competitiveness within each league, and then estimate the relationship between market share and performance by way of points accumulated by each club per season.

 Refugee supply shocks and the Swiss labor market, Part II: Expanding the sample, analyzing alternative outcomes